Thakurpukur Maheshtala: Religion

 The proportion of Hindus in South Twenty-four Parganas district has declined from 76.0% in 1961 to 63.2% in 2011.
 The proportion of Muslims in South Twenty-four Parganas district has increased from 23.4% to 35.6% during the same period.
 Christians formed 0.8% in 2011.

 Rural poverty

-As per the Human Development Report for the South 24 Parganas district, published in 2009, in the Thakurpukur Mahestala CD block the percentage of households below poverty line was 6.44%, the lowest amongst all the CD blocks in the district.
+As per the Human Development Report for the South 24 Parganas district, published in 2009, in the Thakurpukur Maheshtala CD block the percentage of households below poverty line was 6.44%, the lowest amongst all the CD blocks in the district.
 As per rural household survey in 2005, the proportion of households in the South 24 Parganas with poverty rates below poverty line was 34.11%, way above the state and national poverty ratios.
 The poverty rates were very high in the Sundarbans settlements with all the thirteen CD blocks registering poverty ratios above 30% and eight CD blocks had more than 40% of the population in the BPL category.